Vesperyx/Osmanthus/README.md

 # Osmanthus
-Osmanthus or Is a custom DE for Linux. (currently under development) looking forward to code contributors 😊 elevator pitch ImGui based DE (desktop environment)
+Osmanthus or Is a custom input manager for Linux for wine and proton integration. (currently under development) looking forward to code contributors 😊